Boudoir photography: Feminism

 The motives behind engaging in boudoir photography vary from person to person.
 Common motives include women intending to gift the session photos to her partner, documentation of a place in time for the subject, and the personal experience of boudoir.
 Modern uses of boudoir have been linked to increase self empowerment, comfort in one's sexuality, and more positive self image.
 Studies on the mental effects of boudoir are structured around interviews with boudoir photographers and subjects.
 A key part of boudoir sessions is a consultation before the shoot where all parties can communicate comfort levels of clothing, settings, and poses.
 Subjects and photographers of boudoir have indicated that boundaries can, and commonly do, change during the shoot as comfort levels shift.

-Also, Women’s choices to present themselves through boudoir photography or to sexually subjectify themselves are said to be tied to wider “technologies of sexiness”—such as the normalization of pole dancing and sexting—and to postfeminist claims that women freely choose their roles and behaviors in contemporary culture.
+Women's choices to present themselves through boudoir photography or to sexually subjectify themselves are said to be tied to wider "technologies of sexiness"—such as the normalization of pole dancing and sexting—and to postfeminist claims that women freely choose their roles and behaviors in contemporary culture.